bigginlab/OxCompBio/tutorials/Python/setup.md

 ## 2. Starting the tutorial

-Assuming everything went will with the Setup, open a terminal and navigate back to the Python tutorial (see the instructions above if you need a reminder on how to do this).
+Assuming everything went well with the Setup, open a terminal and navigate back to the Python tutorial (see the instructions above if you need a reminder on how to do this).